-67 Except as provided for in Article 6(4) of the Habitats Directive, viz.
+Except as provided for in Article 6(4) of the Habitats Directive, viz.
 There must be: (a) no alternative solution available, (b) imperative reasons of overriding public interest for the plan to proceed; and (c) adequate compensatory measures in place.
-CAAS for Tipperary County Council
+CAAS for Tipperary County Council 96

-SEA Environmental Report for the Draft Clonmel and Environs Local Area Plan 2024-2030 Торіс Potentially Significant Adverse Effect, if Unmitigated Draft Local Area Plan measures, including: Existing Tipperary County Development Plan 2022-2028 measures, including: Areas (ecological and human value), arising from changes in quality, flow and/or morphology.
+SEA Environmental Report for the Draft Nenagh an Topic Potentially Significant Adverse Effect, if Unmitigated Draft Local Area Plan measures, including: Water Potential adverse effects upon the status of water bodies and entries to the WFD Register of Protected Areas (ecological and human value), arising from changes in quality, flow and/or morphology.
 Increase in flood risk and associated effects associated with flood events.
-Policy 8.4 Require that all development proposals in Clonnel Integrate SUDS, and nature-based solutions to SUDS, as part of an overall sustainable urban drainage and urban greening approach, unless they are demonstrated to be operationally unfeasible to the satisfaction of the Council.
-Policy 8.5 Require proposals for development to comply with requirements of the Planning System and Flood Risk Assessment Guidelines (DEHLG, 2009) and any update thereof) including providing detailed design specifications as may be required to facilitate the impact of development.
-The following provisions apply: a) Extensions of existing uses or minor development within flood risk areas will be supported, provided they do not: obstruct important flow paths; introduce a number of people into flood risk areas: entail the storage of hazardous substances; have adverse impacts or increase the risk of flooding elsewhere. b) Applications for development on previously developed lands within Flood Zones A or B, shall be subject to site specific flood risk assessment and shall provide details of structural and non-structural flood risk management measures, such as those relating to floor levels, internal layout, flood-resistant construction, flood-resistent construction, mergency response planning and access and egress during flood events. c) Where a 'ustification Test' applies, it must be demonstrated to the satisfaction of the planning authority that the flood risk can be adequately managed, and that the use and the development of the lands will not cause unacceptable impacts elsewhere. c) Require the submission of site-specific Flood Risk Assessments for developments shall consider climate change impacts and adpatation measures including details of structural and non-structural flood risk can be adequately managed, and that the use and the development of the lands will not cause unacceptable impacts elsewhere. d) Require the submission of site-spe 11 - 6 Ensure the integration of river corridors with green infrastructure in settlements in line with the Planning for Watercourse in the Urban Environment" (Inhard Fisheries Ireland, 2020).
-11 - 7 a) Ensure the protection of water quality in accordance with the EU WDP, and support the objectives and facilitate the implementation of the associated Programme of Measures of the River Basin Management Plan 2018-2021 and any successor.
-This includes contributing towards the protection of blue-dot catchments and drinking water resources.
-Also, have cognisance of the EU's Common Implementation Strategy Guidance Document No. 20 and 36 which provide guidance on exemptions to the environmental objectives of the WFD. b) Support an integrated, and collaborative approach to catchment management in accordance with the River Basin Management Plan 2018-2021 and any successor. c) Require an undisturbed edge or buffer zone to be maintained, where appropriate, between new developments and riparian zones of water bodies to maintain the natural function of existing ecosystems associated with water courses and their riparian zones, and to enable sustainable public access.
-1 - 9 Assess all new developments (both within and without designated Flood Risk Zones) in line with the 'Staged Approach' and pre-cautionary principle set out in the Planning System and Flood Risk Management Guidelines for Planning Authorities, (DEHLG, 2009) and any amendment thereof, and the following: (a) Require the submission of site-specific Flood Risk Assessments for developments undertaken within Flood Zones A & B and on lands subject to the mid-range future scenario floods extent, as published by the OPW.
-These Flood Risk Assessments shall consider climate change impacts and adaptation measures including details of structural and non-structural flood risk management measures, such as those relating to floor levels, internal layout, flood-resistant construction, flood-resilient
+Also refer to measures under other environmental components including Soil and Material Assets.
+Policy 8.3 Require new development to ensure it would not adversely affect a water body's ability to meet its objectives under the Water Framework Directive, individually, as a result of the proposed development, or cumulatively, in combination with other developments.
+Policy 8.4 Require that all development proposals in Nenagh integrate SUDS and nature-based solutions to SUDS as part of an overall sustainable urban drainage and urban greening approach, unless they are demonstrated to be operationally unfeasible to the satisfaction of the Council.
+Policy 8.5 Require proposals for development to comply with requirements of the Planning System and Flood Risk Assessment Guidelines (DEHLG, 2009) and any updated thereof) including providing detailed design specifications as may be required to facilitate the impact of development.
+The following provisions apply: a) Extensions of existing uses or minor development within flood risk areas will be supported, provided they do not: obstruct important flow paths; introduce a number of people into flood risk areas; entail the storage of hazardous substances; have adverse impacts or impede access to a watercourse, floodplain or flood protection and management facilities; or increase the risk of flooding elsewhere. b) Applications for development on previously developed lands within Flood Zones A or B, shall be subject to site specific flood risk management measures, such as those relating to floor levels, internal layout, flood-resistant construction, flood-resilient construction, emergency response planning and access and egress during flood events. c) Where a Justification Test applies, it must be demonstrated to the satisfaction of the planning authority that the flood risk can be adequately managed, and that the use and the development of the lands will not cause unacceptable impacts of development of flood risk can be adequately managed, and that the use and the develop